symfony/symfony-docs/configuration.rst

-Using `environment variables`_ (or "env vars" for short) is a common practice to configure options that depend on where the application is run (e.g. the database credentials are usually different in production and in your local machine).
+Using `environment variables`_ (or "env vars" for short) is a common practice to configure options that depend on where the application is run (e.g. the database credentials are usually different in production versus your local machine).
+If the values are sensitive, you can even :doc:`encrypt them as secrets </configuration/secrets>`.

-Instead of defining those as regular options, you can define them as environment variables and reference them in the configuration files using the special syntax ``%env(ENV_VAR_NAME)%``.
+You can reference environment variables using the special syntax ``%env(ENV_VAR_NAME)%``.
 The values of these options are resolved at runtime (only once per request, to not impact performance).

-This example shows how to configure the database connection using an env var:
+This example shows how you could configure the database connection using an env var:

 .. configuration-block::